mattscripted/mattscripted.github.io/content/blog/xmas-sunday-tdd/index.md

 Well, it depends on what we are trying to accomplish.
 If the function was named `convertToArray()`, it would be valid, wouldn't it?
 Except, we're not building `convertToArray()`, we're building `findChristmasSundays()`, so we still have more work to do.

 Okay, so what if we pass in a year that does not have Christmas on a Sunday.
-(Again, I found such a year in my calendar.)
+Again, I found such a year on the calendar.

 ```ts
 // findChristmasSundays.test.ts (snippet)